egimenos/notion-db-bookmark-extension/README.md

 ## Create Notion DB and get API credentials

-To use the extensio as it is, you need to create a database, create a Notion integration and grant the database access to the integration.
+To use the extension as it is, you need to create a database, create a Notion integration and grant the database access to the integration.
 Specific instructions here: <https://developers.notion.com/docs/getting-started>

 The fields and types of the database are as follow